arah91-bit/my-epg-automation/README.md

 * `generate_cleaned_playlist.py`
 * `epg_relevancy_analyzer.py` (Optional diagnostic tool)
 * `epgsites.txt` (The full, un-curated list of all potential EPG sites)
+* 'm3ulinks.txt' (Edit this with whatever m3ulinks you want the default is the eng IPTV-org list)

 ### 3. Configure the Python Script (`generate_cleaned_playlist.py`)